 So how do you design a singer-songwriter website that conveys who you are and what your music is all about?

-When it comes to designing a singer-songwriter website, keep it simple and authentic.
+First, choose a website template that you can customize the colors and fonts to best represent you.
+When it comes to designing a singer-songwriter website, keep it simple.
 You want your website to speak to your visitors much like your music does.
-So keep that in mind when you choose a theme.
+Have that in mind when you choose a template.

-Design this page to be simple but effective, with an opening paragraph that’s easy for someone writing a bio about you to grab and use.
-Then fill in some more details, and add an image or two of yourself.
-You can be a bit quirky in what you write on this page, as long as your words here come across as authentic.
+Design this page to be simple but effective, with an opening paragraph that’s easy for someone writing a musician bio about you to grab and use.

 For a singer-songwriter, a great Music page is an essential way to make your mark on your website visitors.
-Because you don’t rely on theatrics or showiness when you perform, you’ll want to keep your music page simple and organized.
+Having a well-organized page with singles, albums, and song previews is the best way to share your music on your website.